JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte_part2.md

 Using props will allow us to customize a little more each building.

-We can now change many aspects of them like:
+We can now change many aspect of them like :

 - their initial cost
 - their initial number (we can imagine starting off with a few buildings already built after buying an upgrade)
 - what they produce.
 Right now it's money but they could produce another currency or even other buildings!
 - what they cost.
 Their cost could be another currency, another building or a combination of those.
-(Or even cost tick, accelerating or slowing down the game as you buy this building)
+(Or even cost tick, accelerating or slowing down the game a you buy this building)
-- they could also have a maximum number of units.
+- they could also have a maximum number of unit.
 (Example no more than 30 "Combinatorics" buildings and no limit for the "1th Derivative" building).
 - And a lot more!

 As a starting point, let's change what they produce.

 ### Building producing proofs

 In the original *Derivative Clicker* game, the primary currency is money but there is a secondary currency named **proofs** that can be produced and is used to buy powerful buildings.
-(It is also one of the two elements determining the amount of prestige currency you earn when you use the reset/prestige mechanic.).
+(It is also one of the two element determining the amount of prestige currency you earn when you use the reset/prestige mechanic.).

 Let's implement proof :)